duyphong1204/Logseq/pages/ULISS___Sem4___General Geography Of The UK & The US___Unit 4%3A Scotland.md

 					- such as neeps (turnips) and tatties (potatoes).
 		- The national dish is haggis,
 			- which is made from
-				- ground sheep entrails,
+				- ground sheep entrails
-				- mixed with oats and spices, and tied in a sheep's stomach and cooked.
-Younger Scots typically eat less of this traditional fare.
-The national drink is whiskey (spelled "whisky" in Scotland), the production of which contributes significantly to the economy.
-There are more than 100 malt whisky distilleries in the Highlands and it is not surprising that the word 'Scotch is used to mean whisky throughout the world.
+				- mixed with oats and spices
+				- tied in a sheep's stomach and cooked.
+			- Younger Scots typically eat less of this traditional fare.
+		- The national drink is whiskey
+			- (spelled "whisky" in Scotland),
+			- the production of which contributes significantly to the economy.
+			- There are more than 100 malt whisky distilleries in the Highlands and it is not surprising that the word 'Scotch is used to mean whisky throughout the world.
 		- Recreation
 		- DARTMOON WHISKEY DIST
 		- The most popular organized sport is soccer, followed by rugby, but a wide range of sports are enjoyed.
 Many people play golf, which was devised in Scotland in the 14th or 15th century, and the country has many excellent courses.
 Scotland is also famous for its fishing.